jck411/PYSIDE_RASPI_FRONTEND/ARCHITECTURE.md

 ```

 The weather data is fetched from the National Weather Service API and then formatted to be compatible with the existing frontend UI structure.
 The backend handles the mapping of NWS weather icons and descriptions to the appropriate visual elements.

+## Development Notes & Known Issues

+This section captures insights gained during recent debugging and cleanup efforts (April 2025).

+### Dependency Management
+- The project's dependencies are managed via `requirements.txt`.
+- Initial analysis revealed the file was incomplete (missing `requests`, `fastapi`, `openai`, `Pillow`, etc.) and contained an unused package (`numpy`).
+- The `requirements.txt` file has been updated (April 2025) to accurately reflect runtime dependencies identified through code analysis for both frontend and backend. `pydub` was excluded as it appeared only necessary for a utility script (`frontend/wakeword/convert_format.py`).
+- **Recommendation:** Regularly verify `requirements.txt` against actual imports using tools like `pipreqs` or manual analysis, especially after adding/removing features.

+### Code Style & Quality
+- Static analysis using `flake8` identified numerous unused imports, a redefined function (`setup_chat_client` in `backend/config/config.py`), and an unused local variable (`msg_type` in `frontend/logic/message_handler.py`).
+These were removed.
+- `flake8` also identified many stylistic issues (line length, whitespace, indentation).
+- Automatic formatting using `black` has been applied to resolve most stylistic issues and enforce consistency.
+Most remaining `flake8` warnings are related to line length (E501), which `black` sometimes preserves for readability.
+- **Recommendation:** Consider integrating `flake8` and `black` into the development workflow (e.g., pre-commit hooks) to maintain code quality.

+### Runtime Issues & Fixes (Observed April 2025)
+- **Chat History Path (Fixed):** An error preventing chat history saving was identified due to a hardcoded user path (`/home/jack/...`) in `frontend/logic/chat_controller.py` (`_save_history_to_file` function).
+This caused a permission error for the actual user (`human`).
+The path was corrected to use a relative path (`./chat_history`) within the project directory.
+Ensure this directory exists or can be created by the application.
+- **Audio Configuration (Known Issue):** Logs showed numerous ALSA/JACK errors (e.g., `unable to open slave`, `Unknown PCM cards`, `Cannot open device /dev/dsp`).
+This indicates potential audio system misconfiguration on the target Linux environment (Raspberry Pi) that could cause instability and requires platform-specific investigation.
+- **Shutdown Error (Known Issue):** A QML TypeError (`PhotoController.stop_slideshow not available during cleanup`) occurs during application shutdown, originating from `PhotoScreen.qml`.
+This suggests an object lifetime or shutdown sequence issue between QML and the Python `PhotoController` that needs further debugging.
+- **Deepgram Connection (Observation):** Deepgram connection closure warnings and task cancellation errors were observed, potentially linked to shutdown or inactivity.